-Because of the flexibility of our platform, we can partner with biopharmaceutical companies to address specific challenges, or we can open up opportunities to create new modalities and generate lead drug candidates that previously had not been possible.
-Programs we undertake vary across the range of our capabilities, from novel target identification and de novo drug discovery in bespoke scaffolds incorporating nsAAs to development of optimized production systems for existing lead drug candidates.
-Our goal is to demonstrate the value of our fully integrated approach and expand our work with an increasing number of partners on broad multi-molecule discovery partnerships.
-We believe we offer a compelling value proposition to our partners by:
+We believe the flexibility of our platform enables us to address specific challenges with existing targets or product candidates and open up opportunities to create new modalities and generate lead drug candidates that previously had not been possible.
+Our goal is to demonstrate the value of our fully integrated approach and expand our work with an increasing number of partners and programs.
+We believe we offer a compelling value proposition by:

-- Accelerating timelines from idea to drug candidate; - · Enabling the creation of new biologic modalities; - · Improving the production capability of next-generation biologics; - · Designing better drug candidates; and - Raising biologics production yields and lowering manufacturing costs.
+- Shortening timelines from idea to drug candidate; - · Enabling the creation of new biologic modalities; - Improving the production capability of biologics; - Designing better drug candidates; - · Raising biologics production yields and lowering manufacturing costs; and - Expanding potential life cycle management opportunities related to existing or legacy therapeutic franchises.